01618830666

 Japanese knotweed taking over a path

 this quality is precisely what makes it so invasive.
-The plant’s aggressive spread means it can quickly overtake native species, reducing biodiversity.
+The plant’s aggressive spread can quickly overtake native species, reducing biodiversity.
 This isn’t just an environmental issue.

 Identifying Japanese Knotweed